pmichene/Getting-and-Cleaning-Data-Project/README.md

 * tidy_data.txt

-The script "run_analysis.R" that does the following.
+The script "run_analysis.R" does the following.

 - Merges the training and the test sets to create one data set.